khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 - Live captioning will be provided over Zoom in the rooms and over the webinars.

-- A prayer room will be available in the Rob Cooke Hub, two minutes away from the main building.
+- Male and female prayer rooms will be available in the Rob Cooke Hub, three minutes away from the main building.

 We will be updating this information on a weekly basis.
 We are currently looking into providing BSL interpreters.
 If you have any questions please contact enhancingad@gmail.com.